They say sitting is the new smoking, which is why so many people are trying to figure out how to improve posture.

 Studies have even confirmed the postural benefits of yoga.

-When compared to individuals leading a more sedentary lifestyle, yoga has been found to improve postural control and coordination in adults.
+Compared to individuals leading a more sedentary lifestyle, yoga has improved postural control and coordination in adults.

 In some ways, Pilates workouts are similar to yoga in that they focus on deep breathing and a mind-body connection to enhance fitness.